eguevara/JavaTraining/notes/oracleTraining.md

   Note that there is no modifier named default.
 The absence of any access modifiers implies default access.
 * By default all the methods of an interface are public and abstract so there is no need to explicitly specify the "abstract" keyword for the draw() method if you make Shape an interface.
 But it is not wrong to do so.
+---
+* Classes do not extend interfaces, they implement interfaces.
+* Interfaces do not implement anything, they can extend multiple interfaces.
+* The getValue(int i) method of class B in option c, is different than the method defined in the interface because their parameters are different.
+Therefore, this class does not actually implement the method of the interface and that is why it needs to be declared abstract.
+* It will not compile because the class of reference s is Speak, which does not have the method up().
+* Since the constructor of Bird is private, the subclass cannot access it and therefore, it needs to be made public. protected or default access is also valid.
+* Return type may also be a subclass/subinterface.
+So it can also return SortedSet, TreeSet, HashSet, or any other class that implements or subclasses a Set.
+* Since the original (overridden) method does not have any throws clause, the overriding method cannot declare any checked exceptions.
+* A method can throw any RuntimeException (such as a NullPointerException) even without declaring it in its throws clause.
+* As a rule, fields defined in an interface are public, static, and final.
+(The methods are public and abstract.)

+Here, the interface IInt defines 'thevalue' and thus any class that implements this interface inherits this field.
+Therefore, it can be accessed using s.thevalue or just 'thevalue' inside the class.
+Also, since it is static, it can also be accessed using IInt.thevalue or Sample.thevalue.
+* Note that when a method returns objects (as opposed to primitives, like in this question), the principle of covariant returns applies.
+Meaning, the overriding method is allowed to return a subclass of the return type defined in the overridden method.
+Thus, if a base class's method is: public A m(); then a subclass is free to override it with: public A1 m(); if A1 extends A.

 * Section 8 Handling Exception - Part 1